 The project is engaging with organizations concerned with natural and social science, governance and legal issues, as well as environmental and development NGOs, industry and civil society organizations from across the globe, but especially in developing countries.
-Launched in March 2010, the Solar Radiation Management Governance Initiative (SRMGI) is coordinated by the Royal Society (UK), the Environmental Defense Fund (USA) and TWAS.
+The Solar Radiation Management Governance Initiative (SRMGI) was set up in 2010 by the Royal Society (UK), the Environmental Defense Fund (USA) and TWAS.

 - After a series of 10 workshops in 10 developing countries over the past two years, the current phase of the SRMGI project will conclude with a major forum in Berlin, Germany.
-The SRMGI Global Forum will convene some 50 participants who have previously attended SRMGI national workshops and will be held over two days – 9 and 13 October 2017 – before and after the Climate Engineering Conference 2027.
-Go here for more information.
+The SRMGI Global Forum will convene some 50 participants who have previously attended SRMGI national workshops and will be held over two days – 5 and 6 October 2020 – next to the Climate Engineering Conference 2020.

-- Brazil will host a key meeting on Tuesday, 22 November 2016 as part of an ambitious project to increase developing country engagement with issues related to the governance of solar radiation management geoengineering research.
+- Brazil hosted a key meeting on Tuesday, 22 November 2016 as part of an ambitious project to increase developing country engagement with issues related to the governance of solar radiation management geoengineering research.

-- Latest event Solar Radiation Management: Research, Governance and Uncertainty, Jamaica, July 2016.
+- Outreach workshop Solar Radiation Management: Research, Governance and Uncertainty, Jamaica, July 2016.

 - News release from SRMGI on the release of the US National Academy of Sciences report on 'Climate Intervention: Reflecting sunlight to cool the Earth', 10 February 2015.